almossawi/badarguments/extras/content/posts/main/index.md

 <div class="Image__Small">
   <img src="" />
-  <figcaption>[Art 7] A carton of watermelons in front of a mercado, a sign reads "$3 per watermelon", a masked bandit who looks like The Hamburgler is putting watermelons into his bag.
-The bag is black and says "Stolen watermelons" on it, the burglar is wearing a capre that says "Free watermelons for all" on it.
-Caption reads "Tonight, we bring you a story about a man that many describe as stuffing watermelons into his bag and not paying for them.
+  <figcaption>[Art 7] A carton of watermelons in front of a mercado, a sign reads "$3 per watermelon", a masked bandit who looks like The Hamburgler is stuffing his bag with watermelons.
+The bag is black and says "Stolen watermelons" on it, the burglar is wearing a cape that says "Watermelons should be free!" on it.
+Caption reads "Tonight, we bring you a story about a man that many describe as the watermelon bandit.
 Details at six."</figcaption>
 </div>

 **Shifting responsibility.** The qualifying phrase “people experiencing” followed by some misfortune or quality moves the agency away from the person in question to an external factor.
 It's meant to humanize, though in cases where the movement of that agency is debatable, it ends up passing the buck.